nawka12/adept-sampler/README.md

     - **Exponential Tail**: Faster early lock-in with extra resolution in the last steps for detail polish.
     - **Jittered-Karras**: Karras-style spacing with stratified jitter to reduce resonance/banding and improve stability.
     - **Stochastic**: Adds controlled randomness to timestep selection to reduce repetitive patterns and improve sample diversity.
 Configurable noise type (Brownian, Uniform, Normal) and scale.
     - **JYS (Jump Your Steps)**: A non-uniform sampling scheduler that enables skipping redundant timesteps ("jumps") to reduce inference steps while preserving sample quality.
-Uses precomputed jump sequences discovered via loss-minimization optimization on validation sets.
+Uses dynamic jump sequence calculation to optimize timestep selection during sampling.
 Can reduce the number of denoising calls by up to 60%.
 - **Content-Aware Pacing (AOS Only)**: Dynamically adjusts the sampling process, switching from composition to detail focus based on image coherence.
 The **Coherence Sensitivity** slider controls when this switch occurs.
 Works with both AOS-V and AOS-ε variants.
 - **Full UI Integration**: All features are configurable through a custom accordion panel in the WebUI or reForge interface.